“We all have to learn how to be patient. What builds patience?

-Patience is about dealing with thoughts and emotions, and controlling our reactions to unexpected delays.
+Patience is about dealing with thoughts and emotions and controlling our reactions to unexpected delays.
 We cannot change the traffic, but we can control our reactions when things are not going according to plan.

-Patience is a coping skill which allows us to deal with unforeseen obstacles.
+Patience is a coping skill that allows us to deal with unforeseen obstacles.
 Patience allows our minds to take a step back from the pressure of achieving.
 It gives us a chance to regroup and re-strategize.

 Patience can give us a different perceptive about delays and obstacles.
-Instead of hopelessness and defeat, it offers a chance for you to work and wait, until the goal becomes a possibility again.
+Instead of hopelessness and defeat, it offers a chance for you to work and wait until the goal becomes a possibility again.

 “The key to everything is patience.
 You get the chicken by hatching the egg, not by smashing it open.” – Arnold Glasow